John Eales: Statistics

 Eales scored 173 points for Australia – 2 tries (one valued at 4, one at 5), 34 penalties and 31 conversions – a total which, as of April 2013, places him 12th on the all-time scoring list for Australia.
-He is the highest scoring forward in Test rugby history and, as of November 2015, only one of seven forwards to have surpassed 100 points in Test rugby (the others being Richie McCaw, Jean Prat, Takashi Kikutani, Colin Charvis, Mamuka Gorgodze and Carlo Checchinato).
+He is the highest scoring forward in Test rugby history and, as of November 2015, only one of eight forwards to have surpassed 100 points in Test rugby (the others being Richie McCaw, Jean Prat, Takashi Kikutani, Colin Charvis, Mamuka Gorgodze, Ardie Savea and Carlo Checchinato).
 This is largely because of his goal kicking, which is unusual for a forward; his two tries are unremarkable (in comparison, all of Checchinato's, Charvis's and McCaw's points have come from tries).

 Eales captained Australia on 60 occasions, 55 times in Test matches, making him the second most capped Wallaby captain after George Gregan (59).
 As of 2017, he is ranked seventh in games played as international captain.
 As of 2017, Eales' 86 caps make him the fourth most capped forward in Australia's Test rugby history, and joint 9th on the overall list.

 Eales played 20 Tests against the All Blacks, winning 11 and losing 9.
 Of those 20 Tests, he captained the Wallabies 11 times, winning 6 and losing 5.

-Eales is one of only 21 players to have represented the Queensland Reds in 100 or more state games - he represented his state in 112 games.
+Eales is one of only 21 players to have represented the Queensland Reds in 100 or more state games – he represented his state in 112 games.
 He scored a total of 402 points in the Super 12 competition with 6 tries, 66 conversions and 80 penalties for the Queensland Reds.
 No forward has scored more points than him in the competition's history.

 He is one of a select group to have won the Rugby World Cup twice.

 He retired as the most-capped lock of all time, with 84 Test appearances in that position (his other two Tests were as a number eight).
 Eales has since been surpassed in caps as a lock by several players.